LGBTQ rights in Brazil: Anti-LGBT violence

+Another criticism leveled at the numbers released by the GGB and organizations such as ANTRA (National Association of Transvestites and Transsexuals) is that, even assuming the data collection is credible, there is no basis for international comparison.
+Very few countries collect data on homophobic and transphobic violence, and the criminalization of homosexuality in many of them appears to preclude fair comparisons.
+According to a range of analyses in the field of Social Sciences, direct global comparisons regarding the murders of trans people, for instance, are flawed because the figures actually reflect each country's documentation capacity and the work of local organizations, rather than the total number of crimes committed.
+Consequently, the methodology behind this type of analysis is frequently criticized for having structural limitations and for penalizing supportive countries that collect data to formulate public policies for this demographic.

 Sexualidade e Crimes de Ódio (Sexuality and Hate Crimes), produced by Vagner de Almeida and Richard Parker, is the first documentary film about brutalities committed against homosexuals in Brazil.
 In the directors' view, the hate crimes come from different segments of society, and that the Catholic Church and radical evangelical groups are also responsible for the rising intolerance, when they actively fight against the civil rights of non-heterosexuals.
-The film exposes life in metropolitan Rio de Janeiro, where various perpetrators murder members of the LGBT community with impunity.
+The film exposes life in metropolitan Rio de Janeiro, where various perpetrators murder members of the LGBTQ community with impunity.
 In the first months of 2008, there were 45 officially registered homicides against gays; some of the crimes included mutilations.
 Among the victims were gay men and lesbians, but also a large number of transsexuals.